This easy keto chocolate smoothie is a creamy, frothy, and thick keto breakfast shake for chocolate lovers with only 4 grams of net carbs!

 Using frozen Avocado is the best idea to add an extra boost of creaminess to your keto chocolate smoothie.
 In fact, frozen avocado acts like frozen bananas in drinks, and it’s the best keto smoothie thickener.

-However, if you use frozen avocado, reduce the number of ice cubes, or the drink would be too thick and turn into a smoothie bowl.
+However, if you use frozen avocado, reduce the number of ice cubes, or the drink will be too thick and turn into a smoothie bowl.

 Did you try this keto chocolate smoothie?
 Share a comment or leave a review below.
 I love to hear back from you.